Adversarial Coreset Selection for Efficient Robust Training: Experimental Results

 \subsection{Compatibility with Existing Methods}

+To showcase that our adversarial coreset selection approach is complementary to existing methods, we integrate it with two existing baselines that aim to improve the efficiency of adversarial training. \bmhead{Early Termination} Going through our results in~\Cref{tab:TRADES_lp_PGD,tab:LPA_sum}, one might wonder what would happen if we decrease the number of training epochs by half.
+To perform this experiment, we select the WideResNet-28-10 architecture and train robust neural networks over CIFAR-10 and SVHN datasets.
+We set all our hyper-parameters in a similar manner to the ones used for the experiments in~\Cref{tab:TRADES_lp_PGD}, and only halve the number of training epochs.
+To make sure that the learning rate is also comparable, we halve the learning rate scheduler epochs as well.
+Then, we train the neural networks using $\ell_\infty$ and $\ell_2$-PGD adversarial training.

+\Cref{tab:early_stopping} shows our results compared to the ones reported in~\Cref{tab:TRADES_lp_PGD}.
+As can be seen, adversarial coreset selection obtains a similar performance to using the entire data by consuming 2-3 times less training time.

-To showcase that our adversarial coreset selection approach is complementary to existing methods, we integrate it with a stable version of Fast Adversarial Training~(FAT)~\citep{wong2020fast} that do not use cyclic learning rate.
+\bmhead{Fast Adversarial Training} Additionally, we integrate adversarial coreset selection with a stable version of Fast Adversarial Training~(FAT)~\citep{wong2020fast} that does not use cyclic learning rate.
 Specifically, we train a neural network using FAT~\citep{wong2020fast}, and then add adversarial coreset selection to this approach and record the training time and clean and robust accuracy.
 We run the experiments on the CIFAR-10 dataset and train a ResNet-18 for each case.
 We set our methods' coreset size to 50\%.
 The results are shown in \Cref{tab:FAT}.
 As seen, our approach can be easily combined with existing methods to deliver faster training.
 This is due to the orthogonality of our approach with existing methods that we discussed previously.

 Moreover, we show that adversarial coreset selection gives a better approximation to $\ell_\infty$-PGD adversarial training compared to using FGSM~\citep{goodfellow2014explaining} as done in FAT~\citep{wong2020fast}.
 To this end, we use our adversarial \textsc{GradMatch} to train neural networks with the original $\ell_\infty$-PGD objective.
 We also train these networks using FAT~\citep{wong2020fast} that uses FGSM.
 We train neural networks with a perturbation norm of $\norm{\varepsilon}_\infty \leq 8$.
 Then, we evaluate the trained networks against PGD-50 adversarial attacks with different attack strengths to see how each network generalizes to unseen perturbations.
 As seen in \Cref{fig:fat}, adversarial coreset selection is a closer approximation to $\ell_\infty$-PGD compared to FAT~\citep{wong2020fast}.
 This indicates the success of the proposed approach in retaining the characteristics of the original objective as opposed to existing methods like~\citep{wong2020fast,andriushchenko2020understanding}.